 (“It is better live for one hour as a free man than forty years as a slave.”)

 Feraios travelled in the Balkans, Italy and Austria in an attempt to drum up support for the Greek cause of liberation.
-Tragically, while in Austria he was betrayed and was later arrested in Trieste by the Ottomans.
+Tragically, while in Austria he was betrayed and was later arrested and handed it over to the Ottomans.

 He was then thrown into the Danube River to drown.
 His last words were: “I have sown a rich seed; the hour is coming when my country will reap its glorious fruits.”
 It was 1798.